 ►You may then be offered an urgent or routine appointment, given telephone advice, or directed to other more appropriate services e.g. practice nurse, pharmacist, Minor Injuries Unit.

 During the pilot stage of this ‘telephone triage’ system, our system in the morning will remain as currently.
 This means that we may ask you to attend the ‘sit and wait’ clinic or offer you a telephone consultation.

-If you wish to speak to one of the doctors, please contact the receptionist who will advise you of the availability of the doctor to whom you wish to speak and the most appropriate time to phone.
+If you wish to speak to one of the doctors, please contact the receptionist to book a telephone consultation.